TheSomethingSomethingCompany/secret-forest/docs/weekly logs/indiv_log_ShaheerShoaib.md

 - Discuss With Group On How To Complete Design Document
     - Specifically discussed the ways in which we can model our UI Functionality through Figma and System Architeture through Level 1 Data Flow Diagrams
 - Begin Designing Of DFD For System Architecture
+- Discuss opportunities for data security through End-To-End encryption
+    - Discussed the idea of Message Encryption to enforce End-To-End encryption
+    - Researched and discussed Tokenization for digital media sent through the website, along with enforcing two factor authentication for the receiver to view media from the sender, ensuring extra privacy and security of digital media in the case of a session hijacking.
+- Provided Assistance To Other Group Members On Their Parts
+    - Helped Yafei with understanding the general format of how the Edit/View profile should be designed and developed
+    - Provided feedback to Satanshu on the designs created for the Chats Page, along with discussing with him specifically the types of responses the frontend should be able to deal with from the controller method, along with what to store on the frontend in order to be able to use that data to communicate with the controller methods.